What is Istio?

 - Anthos Service Mesh for Compute Engine VMs (Preview)

+You can install Anthos Service Mesh on Google Kubernetes Engine (GKE) as a standalone service, which doesn't require an Anthos subscription.
 To get started exploring Anthos Service Mesh features, see the Anthos Service Mesh quickstart for GKE.

 What is Istio on GKE?